 Life on the road can challenge us both mentally and physically.
 How do you stay anchored during times when you’re feeling emotionally or physically sub-par, or when your fundamental needs aren’t being met?
 E.g. sleep, food, schedule.

 Yoga is great I find.
 The exertion gives a bit of energy whilst the meditative element of it is great to calm anxiety and those ferocious 5th gear modes we get ourselves into.
 I also really like this app called ‘Calm’.
 There’s a lot of daily meditation practices and beautiful sleep stories to help wind down.
 I have a gratitude journal as well that I write in everyday to help remind me of all the wonderful things that happen every day on tour.
+This is a stimulation that works completely different from sildenafil.
 Sometimes it feels like your moving so fast you can’t make out all the beautiful things that are constantly sweeping you up.
 If I write down all the things I’m grateful for, it helps anchor me in it all a bit and I can have genuine moments of reflection.

 How much of an influence does money have over the means in which you create and release?
 Do you choose to invest as if it’s your last creation?
 Or do you invest in a way that is sustainable long term?

 Yeah I always invest as if it’s my last creation.
 Can’t help myself.
 All I can think about is creating whatever it is that is trying to come into existence.
 I’m lucky to have a good team around me to make sure the money goes the distance and I’ve become better at understanding when they need to do things differently to how I want them.

 Have you ever experienced anxiety, depression or nervousness around a tour?
 If so, what were the triggers and how did you manage it?